Huminodun: Attributes and legends

-Kinoingan (also referred as Kinorohingan in different sources), the almighty God, the creator and his wife, Suminundu (also referred as Sumundu in different sources) lived happily together in a heaven called Libabou and the Pomogunan (which is the mankind world) was pure from any sins and beautiful.
-His wife created the earth including the Kadazan-Dusun sacred mountain of Mount Kinabalu (Gayo Ngaran or Nulu Nabalu), while Kinoingan filled it with the sky, cloud and all above the earth.
+Kinoingan (also referred as Kinorohingan in different sources), the creator deity of the animistic Kadazan, and his wife Suminundu (also referred as Sumundu in different sources) lived happily together in Pomogunan (mankind's world), and they were divine.
+Suminundu created the earth, including the Kadazan-Dusun sacred mountain of Mount Kinabalu, (Gayo Ngaran or Nulu Nabalu), while Kinoingan filled it with the sky, cloud and all above the earth.
 Together they had two children: a son named Ponompulan and a daughter named Ponompuan.
-When Ponompulan began to rebel and corrupted the mind and heart of mankind, he was banished forever from heaven to his own creation of Kolungkud (underworld) that resulted from his own deeds, and the mankind world where his followers are located was cast with a suffering curse, which subsequently also created the worst famine among the Kadazan-Dusun community since the land they lived in became so infertile that it could not grow even a single plant to produce food.
-To end the curse, their only daughter Ponompuan who is kind hearted, thoughtful and wise which are then named "Huminodun" (transferred sacrifice) following her pure compassion to be made sacrifice to saved her community, with her father Kinoingan learnt that the only way to overcome the famine is through sacrificing his daughter.
-She willingly accepted the father's demand since she was determined to save her people from the famine.
+When Ponompulan began to rebel and corrupted the mind and heart of mankind, he was banished forever from Hibabou to his own creation of Kolungkud (equivalent to the underworld) that resulted from his own deeds, and the mankind world where his followers are located was cursed, which subsequently created the worst famine among the Kadazan-Dusun community, and the land they lived in became so infertile that it could not grow even a single plant to produce food.
+To end the curse, their only daughter Ponompuan who was kind-hearted, thoughtful and wise was then named Huminodun (lit. transferred sacrifice) following her pure compassion to request herself to be made a sacrifice.
+Her father Kinoingan learned that the only way to end the famine was by sacrificing innocent blood, and his daughter Huminodun offered herself willingly.
+She willingly accepted her father's demand as she was determined to save her people from the famine.
 She told her father:

 My body will give rise to all sorts of edible plants to feed the people.
 My flesh will give rise to rice, my head—the coconut, my bones—tapioca, my toes—ginger, my teeth—maize and my knees—yams.
 Our people will never go hungry again.